 As of 2012, 29% of companies are recruiting veterans, compared to only 20% in the previous year.
 This number continues to increase as more companies recognize the discipline and focus talented veterans can contribute to their company.
 Of course, the added tax incentives for hiring veterans encourage them more.

 Aside from direct-hiring from private companies, you can get in touch with recruiting firms and government funded institutions dedicated to helping heroes like you to land a civilian job.
+Some transitioning service men even end up in local police and law enforcement, because it’s such an easy transition.

 - Corporate Gray (Corporategray.com)- Connects private companies with veterans and transitioning military men.
 They have several career-building tools and services that can help you create a resume fit for private work.
 You can also sign up to get alerts for job listings and job fairs.